Coding interviews are a pain in the butt.

 Unfortunately, interview prep for software engineers that centers on computer science trivia is now a cottage industry.

-And although a solid course, Coderust’s Hacking the Coding Interview only further contributes to the inane practices originally adopted by FAANGs, and now used by many other companies too.
+And although a solid course, Coderust’s Hacking the Coding Interview does play into these practices originally adopted by FAANGs, and are now used by many other companies.

 Let’s take a look at how Hacking the Coding Interview by Coderust compares to Grokking the Coding Interview: Patterns for Coding Questions by Design Gurus.